CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 * enter wifi credentials via webserver
 * add fallback hotspot for controlling the toy outside
 * add model for the base case
+* toggle laser pointer via webserver
-* [maybe] adding a timed mode where the duration can be set
+* [maybe] adding a timed mode where the duration until it automatically shutsdown can be set
-* [maybe] adding the ability to schedule the activation (than timed mode is neccessary too)
+* [maybe] adding the ability to schedule the activation (than timed mode would be neccessary too)
 * If you have more ideas please let me know :)